readthedocs/readthedocs.org/docs/guides/conda.rst

 - ``conda env export`` will produce a complete list of all the packages installed in the environment with their exact versions.
-This is the best option to ensure reproducibility, but can create problems if done from a different operative system than the target machine.
+This is the best option to ensure reproducibility, but can create problems if done from a different operative system than the target machine, in our case Ubuntu Linux (check out our :ref:`Docker images <builds:Docker images>` for further information).
 - ``conda env export --from-history`` will only include packages that were explicitly requested in the environment, excluding the transitive dependencies.
 This is the best option to maximize cross-platform compatibility, however it may include packages that are not needed to build your docs.